---

 No. While many tools are optimized for voice, most also support typed input, manual edits, or a hybrid approach.
 Some (like Lindy) even work off calendar events or uploaded documents to generate notes.

 All top-tier clinical notes software and tools are HIPAA compliant and offer enterprise-grade security.
 Look for SOC 2 certification, end-to-end encryption, and clear data control policies.
-For example, Lindy only processes anonymized data for training and keeps clinicians in control.
+Lindy, for example, is HIPAA and SOC 2 Type II certified and only processes anonymized data for training while keeping clinicians in control.
+See [Lindy's security page](https://www.lindy.ai/security?utm_source=lindy-ai-site&utm_medium=agent) for details.

-Ambient documentation runs in the background and captures conversations as they happen, no commands or dictation required.
-Dictation, on the other hand, requires you to speak your notes manually.
-Ambient tech (like Suki or Lindy) feels more natural and hands-free.
+Ambient documentation runs in the background and captures conversations as they happen — no commands or dictation required.
+Dictation requires you to speak your notes manually.
+Ambient tech (like Suki or Lindy) feels more natural and hands-free during visits.

 Absolutely.
 Many AI documentation tools are designed for use across roles, including nurses, physician assistants, therapists, and specialists.
 The benefits apply anywhere documentation takes up time and mental bandwidth.